About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 6. Do Not Ignore the Site Survey Process

 The objective is for the survey to lock the position (stop updating its coordinates) to limit timing variations caused by position drift.
 If the GNSS receiver continues to adjust its position due to poor signal quality, the derived timing will also wander.
 However inaccurate, a locked position provides a more stable 1PPS reference.
+Once the GNSS receiver gets the most accurate position possible, and locks it, it becomes more resilient because it could get timing from even a single satellite.

-Simplified diagram depicting the small path delay contribution from 2D position error compared to GNSS satellite altitude.Should you be worried about a 20 to 40 m position uncertainly?
-Given that the objective is 1PPS timing accuracy rather than precise positioning, and that GNSS satellites in Medium Earth Orbit (MEO) are approximately 20,200,000 m away, the corresponding timing error contribution from a 20 to 40 m position deviation is expected to be small.
+Should you be worried about a 20 to 40 m position uncertainly?
+Given that the objective is 1PPS timing accuracy rather than precise positioning, and that GNSS satellites in Medium Earth Orbit (MEO) are approximately 20,200,000 m away, the corresponding timing error contribution from a 20 to 40 m 2D position deviation is expected to be relatively small.

 For an oversimplified illustration, consider a satellite directly overhead (at zenith) and a perfectly flat environment.
 With a 2D position error of about 20 to 40 m, the corresponding variation in the RF path length is only about 0.01 to 0.04 mm, which translates into small fractions of a nanosecond of timing error.
-However, in the worst case, if the entire 3D position error were along the vertical axis (altitude), the resulting uncertainty in signal delay could reach approximately 66 to 133 ns (at 3.33 ns/m propagation delay).
+However, in the worst case, if the entire 3D position error is along the vertical axis (altitude), the resulting uncertainty in signal delay could reach approximately 66 to 133 ns (at 3.33 ns/m propagation delay).

 7. Take Advantage of Disciplined Precision Oscillators